 For the history-obsessed.
 The flea market is full of this stuff and you can also find some in the central market.
 Also lots of Chinese-made replicas posing as authentic.
 For the human garbage, there seems to also be an active trade in fake (and maybe original?)
 Nazi shit.
 Don’t buy Nazi shit.
 Nazis are shit.

 I’m obsessed with markets, so the first (and last) thing I did in town was visit some.
 Riga has some particularly fine markets.

 Nēģu iela 7 * Mon-Sat 7:30 – 17:30, Sun 7:30 – 16:30

 TL;DR: it’s awesome.
 Visit the market.
 This place is super cheap and is packed full of all kinds of awesome things.
-There is an outdoors bit with stalls selling fresh fruit & veg, cheap fashion, souvenirs and even flea market stuff, including lots of Soviet era uniforms, pins and memorabilia, alongside somewhat less wholesome Nazi things.
-Though I guess for most Latvians the Soviet era was just as bad.
-There are also a few large buildings, including one dedicated to fresh meat and fish (the first one I walked into by accident, obviously, seeing as I’m a vegetarian), a couple of others dedicated to other foods, plus some fashion, homewares and other random things.
+There is an outdoors bit with stalls selling fresh fruit & veg, cheap fashion, souvenirs, and even flea market stuff, including lots of Soviet era uniforms, pins and memorabilia, alongside somewhat less wholesome Nazi things (though I guess for most Latvians the Soviet era was just as bad).
+There are also a few large buildings, including one dedicated to fresh meat and fish (the first one I walked into by accident, obviously, seeing as I’m a vegetarian), and a couple of others dedicated to other foods, plus some fashion, homewares and other random market stuff.

-On weekends you can get beer and freshly prepared food (meaty things, mostly, it seems) outside and when I went there was also some band playing.
+On weekends you can get beer and freshly prepared food (meaty things, mostly, it seems) outside.
+When I went there was also some band playing.
 That’s probably a summer thing.

 Firsa Sadovņikova iela 9A * Mon – Sat 8:00 – 17:00, Sun 8:00 – 16:00